Yuxuanliu-HZAU/Spiraea_codes/01_Phylogeny_reconstruction/Chloroplast.md

 # Chloroplast
-This page documents the running code for reconstructing nuclear phylogeny with Chloroplast dataset in our study.
+This page documents the running code for reconstructing chloroplast phylogeny in our study.

 ## 01 Prepare public data and self-sequenced WGS raw data
 The SRA accession list of public data has been recorded in our supporting information file (Table S4) and the self-sequenced WGS raw data has been released in [NGDC](https://ngdc.cncb.ac.cn/gsa/search?searchTerm=CRA049166) with the accession number **CRA049166**.